-When an email you’ve sent bounces with Error 550 Message Rejected (or blocked), a spam filter has blocked the message.
-That’s because your email domain appears in what’s called a Real-time Blackhole List (RBL).
-In such cases, you’ll have to take action to have your email whitelisted as non-spam.
+When you receive an Error 550 Message Rejected (or blocked) when trying to send an email, this means that a spam filter has blocked the message.
+This error is occurring because your email domain is appearing in a Real-time Blackhole List (RBL).
+In this case, you’ll have to take action to have your email whitelisted as non-spam.

 Is my email domain blacklisted?

-To see whether your email address is blacklisted, check your email domain (the part of your email address after the @ symbol) using MXToolbox.
+To determine if your email address is blacklisted, check your email domain (the part of your email address after the @ symbol) using MXToolbox.
 MXToolbox will check your email domain against over 100 blacklists.

-If your domain is blacklisted, you must contact the blacklist itself and request delisting.
-Be aware that delisting takes time, so be patient.
+If your domain is blacklisted, you must contact the blacklist itself and request that they remove you from the list.
+Please be aware that delisting takes time.

 How do I prevent my domain email from being blacklisted?

-You can also get blacklisted when your company’s web application is exploited through malware or a virus and used to send spam email.
-When that happens, your web app sends out spam using your domain name and the domain name itself gets blacklisted.
+Your email domain can also be blacklisted when your company’s web application is exploited through malware or a virus and used to send spam emails.
+When this happens, your web app sends out spam using your domain name, causing the domain name to get blacklisted.

 Keeping hackers out of your web application

-- Keep website software updated.
-Make checking website software a daily routine.
+- Keep website software updated, and make checking website software a daily routine.

 - Prevent SQL injection attacks by parameterizing SQL queries.

-- Use strong passwords of at least 10 characters and make sure your web application stores those passwords as encrypted values.
+- Use strong passwords of at least ten characters and make sure your web application stores those passwords as encrypted values.

 What do I do if I’m still blacklisted?